 Virginius Island, Harper's Ferry WV

-At the junction of the Potomac and Shenadoah Rivers, Harper's Ferry WV (Virginia until the Civil War) was a perfect site for early American industry, dependent as it was on hydropower.
+At the junction of the Potomac and Shenandoah Rivers, Harper's Ferry WV (Virginia until the Civil War) was a perfect site for early American industry, dependent as it was on hydropower.
 In antebellum years, Virginius Island, located on the left bank of the Shenandoah, was threaded with millraces and thick with waterwheels powering mills, tanneries, and the town's famous rifle works.
 Today, every one of these structures is a ruin; tourists wandering the island's paths can discover silted flumes and stone foundations overgrown with brush.
-In devastating flood after flood, the very waterpower those mills came for destroyed them.
+In devastating flood after flood, the very waterpower those mills came to harness destroyed them.

 The Mabry Mill on the Blue Ridge Parkway